ayushiibindal/OS-LAB-/README.md

 In the Car directory, create files: Carbrand.txt, Busbrand.txt, Truckbrand.txt, Autocolor.txt, Cyclebrand.txt.
 Write 2 lines in each file.
 Move each file to their respective directories.
 Also, delete the Cycle directory finally.

 Experiment 4: Learning the use of chmod command and vi text editor.

+Experiment 5: If-Else statements in bash.

+Experiment 6: For Loop in Shell Programming.

+Experiment 7: Building C Project using makefile.